nobodyscripts/LeafBlowerScript/Readme.md

 rate is reduced due to the extra actions.
 F9x3 (three times): Boss farm + borbventures
-F9x4 (four times): Boss farm + card opening - Will continue when done opening cards, can disable this in the config.ahk if concerned about using cards unintentionally
+F9x4 (four times): Boss farm + card opening - Will continue when done opening cards, can disable this in the UserSettings.ini if concerned about using cards unintentionally
 F9x5 (five times): Toggles off (though you can just F2 early if you prefer)